Lebara Mobile is a mobile network with international calling at its heart, as many of its plans let you call dozens of destinations at no extra cost.

 Lebara offers plans with unlimited data, and these are ideal for heavy data users, as you don’t need to worry about maxing out your allowance.

 This is truly unlimited data too, with no fair usage restrictions in the UK.
-However, when roaming there’s a variable fair usage limit, which you can read up to date details of here.
-That applies in European locations offering inclusive roaming, while in India the monthly limit is set at 10GB.
+However, when roaming there’s a 30GB fair usage limit.

 Lebara doesn’t offer family plans of any kind – you can have a maximum of two SIM cards on your account, and you don’t get any discounts for having a second.